 Main Instant Pot Tips and Tricks

 I have Instant Pot guide with 15 mind blowing Instant Pot tips and tricks.
 Below are 5 the most important ones, but be sure to check the guide and I promise you your mind will be blown.
 There is also a free printable there.
+Also, be sure to check out these beginner Instant Pot recipes – they will help you become more confident in using your new modern day pressure cooker.

 - Always Add Water: If I could give you one main tip for using Instant Pot, it is – always add water or broth.
 Instant Pot is a pressure cooker and it creates pressure from heating up thin liquids.
 Without it, this appliance simply won’t work.